A good client onboarding experience sets everyone up for success.

 For example, if you currently track success primarily through website traffic, we may also suggest incorporating lead generation metrics (such as form submissions or email sign-ups) to get a more comprehensive view of your content performance.

-Additionally, we may recommend using Google Analytics or Ahrefs to track and analyze your content performance, including how it impacts conversion rates and customer lifetime value.
+Additionally, we may recommend using Google Analytics or Ahrefs to track and analyze your content performance metrics, including how it impacts conversion rates and customer lifetime value.

 Part 4: Processes and tools